Jeremy enjoys gaming when not helping manage the college he graduated from.

 First appearance: Sonic Forces

 Infinite's ranking depends on how much of his speed you attribute to him, and how much to the Phantom Ruby power-ups he received from Eggman.
-Before his upgrade, Infinite was easily beaten by Shadow, but afterward, he's one of few to defeat Sonic, and twice at that!
+Before his upgrade, Infinite was easily beaten by Shadow, but afterward, he's one of the few to defeat Sonic, and twice at that!

 Infinite definitely deserves a mention for his ridiculous speed, but it's sort of like comparing a Super character to a non-Super.
 After all, if our upcoming characters unleashed their Super forms with Chaos Emeralds or gained access to the Phantom Ruby, I have little doubt they'd outclass this jackal.